nestarz/esdev/README.md

 ## Use

 1. Build.
-Transpilation of files with registered `Transformers` in `esdev.config.json`.
+Transpilation of files usinng registered `transformers` (from `esdev.config.js` or the default ones, see below).

 ```
 esdev build